devonfw-forge/Chionophile/rust_template/README.md

 ## Current functionality

 The template as given only contains CRUD functionality for a basic User entity.
-It is meant to be built upon and as such, more robust security features and complex authentication and logic are meant to be implemented by the development team.
+It is meant to be built upon and as such, more robust security features and complex authentication or logic are meant to be implemented by the development team.